How many people would step into a golden cage? How many American teenagers would leave their republic for a small kingdom?

-In case you are not interested in Princess Diaries stories only: I also wrote for Harry Potter, Sound of Music and Shakespeare and I wrote crossovers for Sound of Music/Inglorious basterds and the Big Bang theory/the Walking dead.
+In case you are not interested in Princess Diaries stories only: I also wrote for Harry Potter and Sound of Music and I made crossovers for among others The Big Bang Theory.

 ~ Once upon a time in San Francisco ~

 Limousines are not uncommon in San Francisco but limousines with flags on the bonnet are.
 Some people briefly wondered what they could mean.
 One man recognised the standard of House Renaldi of Genovia.
 When the pedestrian's traffic light turned green, said man only reached the other side of the road because he didn't fight the stream of bodies that walked him there.
 Like a robot he made it to his office, where he tried to enter using his library card.